jimmyhmiller/PlayGround/writings/programming/Variants Explained.md

 ## Variants an Example

 The essence of our requirements is that we need to support different methods of login.
-Use may login this way *or* that way *or* someother way.
+Users may login this way *or* that way *or* someother way.
 We need a way to represent **or** in our data model.
 Variants allow us to do exactly that.
 Let's first look at a simple example of a variant.

 ```haskell
 data Color = Green | Red | Blue